 Access to Amenities

 These will vary from building to building, but generally speaking you will have access to a variety of on-site amenities that you didn’t have when you owned a full-sized home.
-Things like fitness centers and outdoor areas, are often included in your condo fees, which can ultimately help you save money elsewhere.
+Things like fitness centres and outdoor areas, are often included in your condo fees, which can ultimately help you save money elsewhere.

 Other amenities you’ll have access to depend on where you’d like to live.
 If choosing a condo in the downtown core, you may want to live in the St. Lawrence Market neighbourhood to be close to the market.
 If you enjoy sprawling views, perhaps the Harbourfront is for you with glorious lake views.
 You have an incredible opportunity to curate the lifestyle you want by choosing the right neighbourhood to live in.